Relaxation of CGT on separation and divorce explained

 The changes to the CGT rules on divorce and separation are:

-• separating spouses or civil partners will be given up to three years after the year they cease to live together in which to make no gain or no loss transfers
+• Separating spouses or civil partners have been given up to three years after the year they cease to live together in which to make no gain or no loss transfers

-• no gain or no loss treatment will also apply without a time limit to assets that separating spouses or civil partners transfer between themselves as part of a formal divorce agreement.
+• No gain or loss treatment also applies without a time limit to assets that separating spouses or civil partners transfer between themselves as part of a formal divorce agreement.

-• a spouse or civil partner who retains an interest in the former matrimonial home will be given the option to claim Private Residence Relief (PRR) when it is sold
+• A spouse or civil partner who retains an interest in the former matrimonial home has been given the option to claim Private Residence Relief (PRR) when it is sold.

-• individuals who have transferred their interest in the former matrimonial home to their ex-spouse or civil partner and are entitled to receive a percentage of the proceeds when that home is eventually sold will be able to apply the same tax treatment to those proceeds when receiving that, were applied when they transferred their original interest in the home to their ex-spouse or civil partner
+• Individuals who have transferred their interest in the former matrimonial home to their ex-spouse or civil partner and are entitled to receive a percentage of the proceeds when that home is eventually sold are able to apply the same tax treatment to those proceeds when received that was applied when they transferred their original interest in the home to their ex-spouse or civil partner.

 What are the qualifying conditions of Private Residence Relief?